All Episodes

 These guys don't get behind President Bush.

-Uh they've uh made no secret of that.
+They've made no secret of that.

-And yet here they come demanding that this man who just showed Up to say thanks and to pledge his best efforts to continue the success that's taking place in Iraq gets seized upon by these blatant hypocrites and says, Well, he didn't tell us what we wanted to hear, so screw him.
+And yet here they come demanding that this man who just showed up to say thanks and to pledge his best efforts to continue the success that's taking place in Iraq gets seized upon by these blatant hypocrites and says, well, he didn't tell us what we wanted to hear, so screw him.

 He didn't tell us a damn thing we wanted to hear.